emse-sas-lab/SCAbox-ip/README.rst

 Contributing
 ---------------------------------------------------------------

-Please feel free to take part into SCAbox project, all kind of contributions are welcomed.
+Please feel free to take part into SCABox project, all kind of contributions are welcomed.

 The project aims at gathering a significant number of IP cores, crypto-algorithms and attack models in order to provide an exhaustive view of today's remote SCA threat.